Nathan Peterman: 2023 season

 Peterman was re-signed to a one-year deal on March 31, 2023.
-He was then released as part of final roster moves on August 29 but re-signed to the active roster on August 31.
-He was named the second-string option behind starter Justin Fields and ahead of undrafted rookie Tyson Bagent, beating out veteran P. J. Walker for the role.
-On September 20, Peterman was cut for a second time and re-signed the next day.
-However, he was demoted to third string before Week 4, in favor of an increasingly impressive Bagent.
-On October 5, Peterman was cut for the third time that season but was signed to the practice squad on October 9.
+He was released as part of final roster moves on August 29, but was re-signed to the active roster two days later.
+Peterman was named the second-string option behind starter Justin Fields and ahead of undrafted rookie Tyson Bagent, beating out veteran P. J. Walker for the role.
+On September 20, Peterman was cut for a second time, but was re-signed the next day.
+However, he was demoted to third string before Week 4 in favor of an increasingly impressive Bagent.
+On October 5, Peterman was cut for a third time, but was re-signed to the practice squad four days later.

 New Orleans Saints

 On March 18, 2024, Peterman signed with the New Orleans Saints.
 His contract was terminated on August 2.

 Las Vegas Raiders (second stint)

-On August 13, 2024, Peterman signed with the Las Vegas Raiders.
-He was subsequently released as one of the early cuts of the 53-man roster on August 27.
+On August 13, 2024, Peterman re-signed with the Las Vegas Raiders.
+He was released as one of the early cuts of the 53-man roster on August 27.